triplom/infrastructure-repo-argocd/README.md

    - Consider tools like Sealed Secrets for Kubernetes secrets

 2. **Access Control**:
-   - Use least privilege principle for CI/CD workflows
+   - Implement RBAC in ArgoCD with project restrictions
    - Set appropriate environment protections in GitHub
-   - Implement proper approvals for production deployments
+   - Require approvals for production deployments

 3. **Container Security**:
    - Scan images for vulnerabilities